-Data were collected using a questionnaire designed by the researchers.
-The questionnaire consisted of four sections (A, B, C, and D); Section A contains five items on socio-demographic characteristics of the respondents' their age, sex, marital status and religion.
+Data was collected using a questionnaire designed by the researchers.
+The questionnaire consists of four sections (A, B and C); Section A contains ten items on socio-demographic characteristics of the respondents.
 Section B contained items on knowledge of couples about infertility.
-Section C elicits information about attitude of couples towards infertility.
-Section D comprises items on management options utilized by couples.
+Section C comprised items on management options known and utilized by couples